If something seems too good to be true, then it usually is. Here’s a few red flags to watch for when searching for an editor for your book.

 Having a degree or certificate in creative writing and/or editing, as well as proven experience and expertise in the field is important for a quality edit.
 Make sure your editor demonstrates knowledge of the various rounds of editing and what order they come in, understands exactly what you’re needing, and can clearly communicate what you can expect when working with them (see point three below).
 Do they have a portfolio of books they’ve edited and testimonials from previous clients you can check out?
 How long have they been editing professionally?
 Do they have any specialities (type of editing, genres they prefer to work with, or special knowledge of specific industries that apply to your book)?
 After all, a jack of all trades is a master of none.

 Another key factor is whether your editor has a professional website.
 This is a preview of what you can expect from them.
-Your editor’s website should give you the chance to get to know them a bit better, demonstrate their attention to detail and writing skills, describe their services and starting prices, display previous work and client testimonials, show their qualifications, and more.
+Your editor’s website should give you the chance to get to know them a bit better, demonstrate their attention to detail and writing skills, describe their services and specialties, display previous work and client testimonials, show their qualifications, and more.

 Yes, a website costs money and takes a tremendous amount of time to build and put together.
 But really, the cost is pretty minimal and once it’s all created, the maintenance is minimal as well.
 If your editor isn’t willing to invest in their own business, why should you?
 A website signifies a level of professionalism, and if you are going to invest in hiring an editor, you want someone who takes their work seriously.